 Without safety pin: 1.2 inches

 Now it is time to add the letter bead to your thread.
 In picture 1, you can see that I added the bead with the letter “I”.
 Now you will add 3 more 0.2cm beads as well as your safety pin (image 2).
 You will go thru the bead that is the closest to your safety pin and the safety pin 3 times in total which will secure everything in place pretty well.
 Then you will push the needle thru the 3 beads and the letter bead again (image 3) and add the same 9 beads just in the reverse order again to the needle (image 4).

 You are almost done now.
-Push the needle thru the superduo bead (image 1) and then go thru the it again on the other hole (image 2).
-Now tie it off with several not with the thread end that is hanging off from the beginning and lead the needle thru the 9 beads again (image 3).
-Now thread the leftover thread onto the needle and go thru the other 9 beads and now cut off both threads that are hanging off right by the bead with the letter.
+Push the needle thru the superduo bead (image 1) and then go thru it again on the other hole (image 2).
+Now tie it off with several knots with the thread end that is hanging off from the beginning and lead the needle thru the 9 beads again (image 3).
+Now thread the leftover thread onto the needle and go thru the other 9 beads and cut off both threads that are hanging off right by the bead with the letter.

 You are now done and can add some of that bead glue to the spots that have knots to make sure they won’t get loose anytime soon.

 You can now do that same for all the other letters for your hooks you need stitch markers for.
 Below you can see my collection of stitch markers.
-I will properly have to make many more as I use a couple hooks for several projects, especially the “H” stitch marker as I use that hook for most of my projects.
+I will probably have to make many more as I use a couple hooks for several projects, especially the “H” stitch marker as I use that hook for most of my projects.